-Nonetheless, if your black stools persist for more than 2 days, you should see your doctor for assessment.
-A stool test will likely be ordered, and the doctor may also opt to send you for a colonoscopy.
-Once the underlying cause is identified, appropriate treatment can be initiated.
-Learn more about what different colors of poop can mean.
+If you notice black poop for more than 2 days, you should see your doctor for assessment.
+Your doctor will likely order a fecal occult blood test, which is a type of stool test, as well as an endoscopy or colonoscopy.
+Once the underlying cause of the black poop is identified, appropriate treatment can be initiated.
+Learn more about what different colors of poop can mean

 1. High iron intake

-Diets that are high in iron and contain plentiful amounts of beans, red meat or beets may result in darker stools.
+Diets that are high in iron and contain plentiful amounts of beans, red meat or beets may result in black poop.
 When foods with high iron contents are consumed, the intestine may not be able to absorb all the iron into the body, and eliminates excesses in the stool.
 Iron will often give the stool a black color.
+Check-out which iron-rich foods may be causing darker stools.

 What to do: There is no need to consume an exaggerated amount of iron every day unless medically indicated.
 Reduce your iron intake and monitor your stool color, as it should return to its normal, lighter color within a few days.